MahsaAbadian/DSA-RL-Tracker/Experiment1/INSTALL.md

 2. Conda provides better CUDA integration than pip
 3. You may want specific PyTorch builds optimized for your hardware
 4. Allows flexibility in choosing PyTorch version and CUDA configuration
+5. **Stability**: You can pin specific versions that work reliably on your cluster

 ## Alternative: Install Everything via Conda